FOLLOW: mustang , rear end , axle , 8.8 rearend , 7.5 rearend

 YY | 3.15 |

-If you are one of the fortunate ones who have a low-mile, unmolested Fox Body, or if your Mustang is newer and the rear end has never been serviced, then you may still have a Rear Axle Tag still present.
+If you are one of the fortunate ones with a low-mile, unmolested Fox Body, or if your Mustang is newer and the rear end has never been serviced, you may still have a Rear Axle Tag present.
 The code that is stamped into the tag contains the plant code, the gear ratio, the build date, and ring gear dimensions.

-Keep in mind, if your tag is missing, you can refer to the methods mentioned above to identify your current gear ratio and rear-end size.
-Even if your tag is present, always use the methods that we have mentioned because the tag could even have been changed during your Mustang’s life and provide incorrect information.
+Keep in mind that if your tag is missing, you can refer to the methods mentioned above to identify your current gear ratio and rear-end size.
+Even if your tag is present, always use the methods we have mentioned because the tag could have been changed during your Mustang’s life and provide incorrect information.

 Below is what your tag may look like: